SciSpectator/BioGenVariate/README.md

 <img width="850" height="571" alt="Screenshot from 2025-10-13 11-58-19" src="https://github.com/user-attachments/assets/f6061d09-2dc5-4414-9737-1e048e3acf08" />

-_Ryc6.
+_Ryc7.
 Example of GSE Overlay  of gene APP distributions from selected subset of distribution in GPL96 after choosing option "Analyze Selected Range" - each colored "rug" marks tagging positions across entire distribution from the platform which subset is analyzed_

 Interactivity: You can click on a GSE ID in the legend to open its official page on the NCBI GEO website.
-You can also click the colored patch next to it to change its color on the plot (_Ryc7._) - like in every other result plot in 2 and 3 point.
+You can also click the colored patch next to it to change its color on the plot (_Ryc4._) - like in 2.
+Compare Distributions.
 This helps you quickly identify which experiments contributed the most samples to your selected expression range.

 <img width="410" height="188" alt="Screenshot from 2025-10-13 18-06-47" src="https://github.com/user-attachments/assets/402eb9d6-050e-4b44-a74d-79f5752b7e5e" />

-_Ryc7.
+_Ryc8.
 Example of additional window in legend option to determine the best color to your label (classified condition or sample/experiment ID)_